sebastianruder/NLP-progress/portuguese/question_answering.md

 #### QA@Clef Chave (2008) Dataset

-The Chave collection contains about 4000 questions in Portuguese where about 1000 provide at least one response.
+The Chave collection contains about 4000 questions in Portuguese, where about 1000 provide at least one response.
 Each question has included a category and type as well as other information such as identification code and year of creation.
 This collection is provided by [Linguateca](https://www.linguateca.pt/CHAVE/), a center of resource for the computational processing of the Portuguese language.

 |  Model | Accuracy | Paper / Source | Code |